RoshanPaudyal/Module1Challange/README.md

 ## Recommendations

 * If you were to advise the company, what products or services would you suggest they offer?
 (This could be something that a competitor offers, or use your imagination!)
+I would make a recommendation that stripe could offer subscription based pricing model and direct cost of interchange transaction fees like Stax.
+This is becasue per transaction fee for some business could be a big overhead and would rather go for a different payment platform like Stax where they can pay one subcription for a month or a year.
+Lot of businesses can forcast the number of transaction they will be processing in a certain time period based on which they can buy subscription.

 * Why do you think that offering this product or service would benefit the company?
+Offering subscription based pricing model would benifit company becasue per transaction fee for some business could be a big overhead and would rather go for a different payment platform like Stax where they can pay one subcription for a month or a year.
+Lot of businesses can forcast the number of transaction they will be processing in a certain time period based on which they can buy subscription.

 * What technologies would this additional product or service utilise?